anoma/nspec/docs/anomian.juvix.md

 > Before going any further, let us assume that the engine communication process
 > involves at least one *mailman* that delivers messages to the engines.
 When a
 > message is sent to an engine, the mailman takes the message and puts it in the
 > engine's mailbox.
-We can presume there are multiple mailmen to deal with a
-> overflow of messages, and all messages are delivered, *eventually*.
+We can presume all messages are delivered, *eventually*.

 # Chapter 5: Engine environment

 Nothing of what we have seen so far is actually useful.
 I mean, how do engines do real stuff?

 So far, we've only discussed that engines have certain attributes: an identifier, a message interface, and a configuration that includes details like